Every year on the morning after Thanksgiving, we pick out a Christmas tree.

 “But…just three?
 THREE?!?
 I should bake cookies for neighbor presents.
 I should deep-clean the house before family visits.
 I should fill out the Advent calendar with super fun family activities.
 I should…”

 First of all, I already gotcha covered on the Advent calendar front.
-(Download my free holiday activity cards, and you’re DONE.)
+(Get my free holiday activity cards inside that post, and you’re DONE.)

 So eliminate “should” from your vocabulary during the holiday season.

 Here’s the problem with “should”ing: Research on time perceptions shows that we typically “imagine that we’ll be less busy in the future.”
 And because of that, we take on more and more tasks and projects thinking we’ll have time “later.”
 But we’re wrong.
 We’re just as busy “later” as we are right now – if not moreso.